frictionlessdata/frictionlessdata.io/site/projects/README.md

 If you have more than one file:

-- **Data Package**: Use a [Data Package](https://specs.frictionlessdata.io/data-package/) for describing datasets of any file format.
+- **Data Package**: Use a [Data Package](https://datapackage.org/) for describing datasets of any file format.
 Data Package is a basic container format for describing a collection of data in a single "package".
 It provides a basis for convenient delivery, installation and management of datasets.
 - **Fiscal Data Package**: For fiscal data, use a [Fiscal Data Package](https://specs.frictionlessdata.io/fiscal-data-package/).
 This lightweight and user-oriented format is for publishing and consuming fiscal data.
 It concerns with how fiscal data should be packaged and providing means for publishers to best convey the meaning of the data - so it can be optimally used by consumers.

 ### Individual File

 If you need to describe an individual file:

-- **Data Resource**: Use [Data Resource](https://specs.frictionlessdata.io/data-resource/) for describing individual files.
+- **Data Resource**: Use [Data Resource](https://datapackage.org/standard/data-resource/) for describing individual files.
 Data Resource is a format to describe and package a single data resource of any file format, such as an individual table or file.
 It can also be extended for specific use cases.
-- **Tabular Data Resource**: For tabular data, use the Data Resource extension called [Tabular Data Resource](https://specs.frictionlessdata.io/tabular-data-resource/).
+- **Tabular Data Resource**: For tabular data, use the Data Resource extension called [Tabular Data Resource](https://datapackage.org/standard/data-resource/#tabular).
 Tabular Data Resource describes a single *tabular* data resource such as a CSV file.
 It includes support for metadata and schemas to describe the data content and structure.
-- **Table Schema**: To describe only the schema of a tabular data file, use [Table Schema](https://specs.frictionlessdata.io/table-schema/).
+- **Table Schema**: To describe only the schema of a tabular data file, use [Table Schema](https://datapackage.org/standard/table-schema/).
 Table Schema is a format to declare a schema for tabular data.
 The schema is designed to be expressible in JSON.
 You can have a schema as independent metadata or use it with a Tabular Data Resource.
-- **CSV Dialect**: To specify the CSV dialect within a schema, use [CSV Dialect](https://specs.frictionlessdata.io/csv-dialect/).
-This defines a format to describe the various dialects of CSV files in a language agnostic manner.
-This is important because CSV files might be published in different forms, making it harder to read the data without errors.
-CSV Dialect can be used with a Tabular Data Resource to provide additional information.
+- **Table Dialect**: To specify the table dialect within a schema, use [Table Dialect](https://datapackage.org/standard/table-dialect/).
+This defines a format to describe the various dialects of table files in a language agnostic manner.
+This is important because table files might be published in different forms, making it harder to read the data without errors.
+Table Dialect can be used with a Tabular Data Resource to provide additional information.